Nurses Shortage: Coming Up Short infographic summarizes the significant shortage of nurses in the healthcare industry.

 Over the next decade, it is predicted the U.S. will see a significant shortage of nurses in the healthcare industry.
 As many nurses retire, their shoes of many of them aren’t being filled.
 With the need for qualified nurses expanding each year, how can we combat the coming scarcity of well-trained RNs?

-There are four times more nurses than physicians in the U.S. (2)
+- 58% – Percentage of RNs who work in general medical/surgical hospitals.
+There are four times more nurses than physicians in the U.S.

 Despite increasing opportunities in the healthcare industry – with new jobs opening every day – the average age of nurses is going up.
 As nurses retire, the lack of new nursing graduates will create a nationwide shortage of nurses if the need is not met.

+- 40% – Percentage of the public who believe the general quality of healthcare has gotten worse.
 There are 35% fewer full-time RNs today as compared to 20 years ago.
-(4)

-A change in the way we see nurses in the healthcare system is the key, as well as a reimagining how we train and educate future nurses.
-(4)
+A change in the way we see nurses in the healthcare system is the key, as well as a reimagining of how we train and educate future nurses.

 - Recognize nurses as leaders in the healthcare industry; as partners and not assistants.